dduan/DistributionTests/README.md

 ## What is this?

-Each Swift project in this repository uses a different package manager to satify dependency on the same library.
-A sucessful build of a project indicates the library's support for the manager is working.
+Each Swift project in this repository uses a different package manager to satisfy dependency on the same library.
+A successful build of a project indicates the library's support for the manager is working.

 A *Makefile* is included to help automate the building process.